100 Notable alumni of

 -

-Leslie Herbert Wexner is an American billionaire businessman, the co-founder and chairman emeritus of Bath & Body Works, Inc. (formerly Limited Brands).
+Leslie Herbert Wexner is an American billionaire businessman and political activist.
+He is the co-founder and chair emeritus of Bath & Body Works, Inc. He has been the principal in Abercrombie & Fitch, Victoria's Secret and La Senza, amongst several other retail corporations.

 -